Sheep and Goat Judgment — What’s It All About?

 When I was in my 20s I remember asking a subordinate pastor at the assembly I was attending specific questions about this particular judgment and he just wrote them off with the conclusion that “we can’t get dogmatic about it [the Sheep and Goat Judgment].”
 I found this “answer” thoroughly unsatisfying and lost a little respect for the man.
-Why?
+How so?
 Because he clearly didn’t have answers so he should’ve just been honest and admitted it rather than writing off Jesus’ elaboration on the Sheep and Goat Judgment as unimportant, wholly dismissing my questions in the process.

 The passage is a fairly long one and it was given by Jesus Christ, the Living Word who is the truth (John 14:6).
 As such, this curious judgment fits somewhere in the puzzle of end time events.
 It’s not something to write off on the grounds that “we can’t get dogmatic about it” (whatever that means).